 - Soften the onion, garlic, potato and carrot in hot oil in a large shallow pan and cook for a few minutes.

-- Add the curry powder, garam masala, peas, raisins (optional), the dried chilli (optional) and sufficient water to cover all the ingredients and simmer for around 20 minutes until the vegetables are cooked.
+- Add the curry powder, garam masala, peas and sufficient water to cover all the ingredients and stir.
+Simmer for around 20 minutes until the vegetables are cooked.
 Leave to cool.

 - Take a sheet of filo pastry and cut into three equal lengths using scissors.
 Lay one length out on a pastry board.